jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 :::info

-If you are using **Unity**, we recommend you use the **BFG Build Processor** to update the plist file automatically. _Unity games can safely skip this step_ unless you prefer to manually configure your project without the BFG Build Processor.
+If you are using **Unity**, we recommend that you use the **BFG Build Processor** to update the plist file automatically. _Unity games can safely skip this step_ unless you prefer to manually configure your project without the BFG Build Processor.

 This step is required for all games using the **Native iOS** SDK without Unity.